jtorsvik/project-anthill/README.md

 - **versions.tf**: Manages provider and Terraform version constraints.

 This structure enables consistent, repeatable deployments across multiple AWS environments, following best practices for Infrastructure as Code.

+### Disclaimer

+In a real life scenario, a terraform developed data platform will consist of multiple repositories for the various access requirements (Team-based Access Control).
+In real life there would be multiple teams that work on the data platform with different end goals.
+E.g. Analytics & AI developers only need to build and destroy AI related resources like Databricks workspaces and clusters, S3-Buckets (storage accounts) and other related resources.
+They should not have access to network & security resources, however.
+That should only be accessed by the Data Platform Developers.

 ### Databricks Workspace configuration